Keira Ramshaw

-Keira Ramshaw (born 12 January 1994) is an English footballer who plays as a midfielder or striker for FA Women's Championship club Sunderland.
-Ramshaw has spent her entire senior career with Sunderland, making her debut for the club in 2010, and was part of the club's promotion to the FA Women's Super League in 2014.
+Keira Ramshaw (born 12 January 1994) is a former English footballer who played as a midfielder or striker for FA Women's Championship club Sunderland.
+Ramshaw had spent her entire senior career with Sunderland, making her debut for the club in 2010, and was part of the club's promotion to the FA Women's Super League in 2014.
 Ahead of the 2018–19 FA Women's National League season, Ramshaw was made club captain.
+In October 2023, she had to medically retire due to an ankle injury.
+As of 2025, alongside long-serving captain and former teammate Stephanie Bannon, Ramshaw is one of only two players to have made 200 appearances for Sunderland A.F.C.
+Women.